 The drip tray collects runoff water from steaming and brewing.
 If this water is not thrown away and kept for days, it may overflow and drip as excess water from your coffee maker.

 Water at the front of your Breville coffee maker could indicate that the drip tray is full and overflowing.
-It could also mean that the tray isn’t connected to the machine properly.
+It could also mean the tray isn’t connected to the machine.
 All you have to do now is empty the tray and replace it with the drip tray properly.